marie-aztelia/Marie-Vaucher/README.md

 ---
 ## Education 🧑‍🎓
-I've always had a lot of interests into science that's why I decided to pursue scientific studies:
+I've always had a lot of interest into science that's why I decided to pursue scientific studies:
-- **2015-2018** – Maths and physics in Classe Preparatoires,
+- **2015-2018** – Maths and physics in Classes Preparatoires,
 - **2018-2022** – Masters in Robotics from IMT Atlantique,
 - **2023-2025** – PhD student in Aerospace engineering @ University of Michigan, MDO Lab — *Dropout*